Dear Leah Renee,

 I’m not here to tell you to go on a diet of any specific kind other than one that makes you feel your best.
 Only you know what that is.
 I will however happily inform you of plenty of food options to choose from that should help you to achieve that, and incorporate into your diet the way you choose.

 - Beans & Legumes: Black, White, Pinto, Lentils, Edamame, Garbanzo, Peas, you name it.
 Beans are full of fiber and contain protein.
 Add these to any meal or click here for my recipe for dry roasted chickpeas as the perfect snack on the go!
+Or, if you want a dessert using beans that you cannot taste…try these black bean brownies or no bake cookie dough!

 - Avocados: This is a great type of fat to consume and fibrous as well.
 Half an avocado boasts 15 grams of heart-healthy unsaturated fat (only 2 grams saturated) and 9 grams of fiber!
 Eat the right kind of fats, and you’ll lose fat the right way.
 Add avocado to your salad, spread it on a piece of toast, use in place of mayonnaise, or add to your morning green smoothie for a nice, creamy texture.
+Click here for an easy, delicious dessert recipe using avocado.
+Nobody will ever know!

 - Bran: Derived from grains, bran is a great source of fiber.
 You can buy them separately in the form of bran, or it can be found in the whole grain itself.
 Oat bran, rice bran, and wheat bran (if you can tolerate) will keep you feeling full longer since it takes longer to move through the digestive system.
 A cup of oatmeal with some slivered almonds and dash of honey is a great way to start the day!
 Or pick up some rice bran next time your at your natural foods grocer and add it to a smoothie or sprinkle on top of your breakfast, lunch, or dinner.